Encryption legislation: Labor’s Husic commits to changing ‘terrible’ laws

-Labor MP Ed Husic says that Labor has a “crystal clear” commitment to making significant changes to the so-called ‘encryption’ legislation passed last year with the party’s support.
+Labor MP Ed Husic says that the opposition has a “crystal clear” commitment to making significant changes to the so-called ‘encryption’ legislation passed last year with the party’s support.

 Husic said Labor will “fix these terrible laws” — passage through parliament of which was made possible after the opposition withdrew a number of amendments it had intended to make and voted for the government's bill.